NOC-MSM/SURGE_demo/docs/docs/getting_started.md

 ??? tip "Helpful Tip..."

-    To use XIOS3, we must first update the list of active CPP keys in the `AMM12` reference configuration `.../SURGE_demo/nemo_5.0.1/cfgs/AMM12/cpp_AMM12.fcm` file to include the `key_xios3` key in place of `key_xios`.
+    To use XIOS3, we must first update the list of active CPP keys in the `AMM12` reference configuration `.../SURGE_demo/nemo_5.0.1/cfgs/AMM12/cpp_AMM12.fcm` file to include the `key_xios3` key in addition to `key_xios`.
 Otherwise, we will encounter an error during compilation.

 In the example above, we use the `arch/NOC/arch-Anemone-ifort-xios3.fcm` file.